junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That's pretty much my job description," Dean answers flatly.

 "Well then, better get started."
-Amy lets out a breath, almost like relieved, now that they sort of have a plan.
+Amy lets out a breath, almost relieved, now that they sort of have a plan.

 She goes to the apartment door, throws it open -- an Angel is there, Tessa is frozen in her feral attacking position.
-Her hands are raised high above her head, long claws extending from the end of fingernails.
+Her hands are raised high above her head, long claws extending from the ends of her fingernails.
 Amy stares at her without blinking, yelling back, "Husband -- run!"

 Rory ducks into the opening under the statue, dashing outside.